Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 Patients with bypass also have a near 2% lifetime risk of bowel obstruction.
 This risk is also something gastric sleeve patients don’t have to worry about.

-And due to the rerouting of the digestive system, gastric bypass patients can experience vitamin and mineral malabsorption.
+Due to the rerouting of the digestive system, gastric bypass patients can experience vitamin and mineral malabsorption.
 It’s not uncommon for GB patients to develop iron deficiencies and anemia.
 While this same risk does come with the gastric sleeve, the risks are lower than patients who undergo bypass surgery.

 Why Would a Patient Require Gastric Bypass?

 With the complications mentioned above, it may seem daunting to get a gastric bypass.
-Understand that just because a procedure comes with the risk of complications does not mean that you will develop every single one or that they will be “severe” if they do manifest.
+Understand that just because a procedure comes with the risk of complications does not mean that you will develop every single one or that they will be “severe” if they manifest.
 Talk to your doctor about any concerns you may have.

 Generally speaking, gastric bypass is recommended for patients with severe obesity (BMI of 40 and above) with one or more comorbidities, such as type 2 diabetes.
-Studies show that surgeries like gastric bypass can help with long-term weight loss and can even help to control type 2 diabetes.
+Studies show that surgeries like gastric bypass can help with long-term weight loss and can even help control type 2 diabetes.
 For some bypass patients, their diabetes goes into complete remission.

 Can You Start with a Gastric Sleeve and Move to the Gastric Bypass?

 Yes.
 This combination of procedures is not uncommon.
 Since acid reflux can be a side effect of the gastric sleeve, it’s been shown that gastric bypass helps treat acid reflux in gastric sleeve patients.
-By performing a gastric sleeve revision that involves a bypass, your doctor can help you lose more excess weight, while helping to control that pesky GERD.
+By performing a gastric sleeve revision that involves a bypass, your doctor can help you lose more excess weight while helping to control that pesky GERD.

 How Much Weight Can You Lose with the Gastric Sleeve vs. Gastric Bypass?